fandikaikhsan/java/README.md

 And I also realy encourage you to also refine our documents here by writing your understanding in with your own terms.
 If you have any input or your own version revision, just open the issue and tag-it with ```docs```.

+For references I also always update this docs if theres is any good references or good problem to resolve, I also write our TLDR as a summary to next lecturer.

 ---
 ### Contents